Outer loop code

 print(row)

 This example demonstrates nested loops to perform matrix multiplication.
-The result is a new matrix obtained by multiplying two input matrices, matrix_a
+The result is a new matrix obtained by multiplying two input matrices, matrix_a and matrix_b.

 When using nested loops, it's important to keep track of the indentation to correctly represent the scope of each loop.
 Nested loops are commonly used in situations where you need to iterate over multiple dimensions of data, such as matrices, grids, or nested lists.